stamat/poops/example/src/markup/docs/config-reference.md

 > `"stlyes": [ … ]` is still flagged, `"srve": { … }` is not.
 That is the price of one shared
 > config file, and the CLI still catches what the editor lets through.

+A companion that owns a block describes it in its own schema — [septic](https://github.com/stamat/septic) does — and `$schema` takes one URL, so having both checked means composing them in a local file.
+Each package's README carries its schema URL and that two-line `allOf`; this page deliberately does not repeat them, since a URL copied into two repos is a URL that goes stale in one.

 > [!INFO]
 > The schema is hand-written, so it can drift from the code.
 Poops' test suite validates it
 > against the draft-07 meta-schema, then validates its own `poops.json` and every complete example